Vishykc/airport-metar-service/src/main/resources/IMPLEMENTATION_SUMMARY.md

 ## 5. Extra Tasks Status

-The following extra tasks have been identified but not implemented as per requirements:
+The following extra tasks have been implemented:

-- [ ] Extend subscription endpoint to support activation/deactivation with PUT method
+- [x] Extend subscription endpoint to support activation/deactivation with PUT method
-- [ ] Provide filtering capabilities when returning airport subscriptions
+- [x] Provide filtering capabilities when returning airport subscriptions
-- [ ] Parse and split METAR data, storing elements in separate fields
+- [x] Parse and split METAR data, storing elements in separate fields
-- [ ] Extend METAR retrieval endpoint to allow retrieving only a subset of data
+- [x] Extend METAR retrieval endpoint to allow retrieving only a subset of data
-- [ ] Decode METAR data into natural language
+- [x] Decode METAR data into natural language

 ## 6. Files Created